bruceravel/demeter/documentation/Athena/hephaestus.rst

 new data types is unlikely to have any effect.
 Supplying the data is highly likely to have an effect.

-My wish list includes auger/fluorescence branching ratios in one of the periodic table utilities and providing the Berger/Hubble XCOM tables and Feff's optical calculations as data resources.
+My wish list includes auger/fluorescence branching ratios in one of the periodic table utilities and providing the Berger/Hubble XCOM tables (:cite:t:`XCOM`) and :demeter:`feff`'s optical calculations as data resources.